Kaiser Permanente vs. Aetna Insurance

 Kaiser Permanente vs. Aetna: Policyholder Experience

-Kaiser Permanente and Aetna have similar customer satisfaction ratings on online review platforms, although both of them have slightly below average ratings across multiple websites.
+Kaiser Permanente and Aetna have similar customer satisfaction ratings on online review platforms, with both of them receiving below-average ratings across multiple websites.
 See below for an overview of their average ratings from ConsumerAffairs, the Better Business Bureau and Best Company.

 Review Platform